wragge/recordsearch-functions/readme.md

 ## Analysing the harvested data

-All there is so far is a function to save a summary of the agencies associated with a particular function to a CSV file:
+Save a summary of the agencies associated with a particular function to a CSV file:

 * Start up Python, or preferably iPython -- `ipython`
 * Import the analyse module -- `import analyse_functions`